HugoParada19/SelfMastery-Nexus/01-Classes/4SD/Types/ENFJ.md

 ---
 ## Superlatives

-best at organizing events, most determined to please everyone, most likely to become a mafia boss
+Best at organizing events, most determined to please everyone, most likely to become a mafia boss